A simple pannekoeken recipe that highlights the pancakes’ delicate texture and flavor. All they need is a sprinkling of brown sugar.

-Just like crepes, pannekoeken can be made in advance – cook the entire batch, keep piled on a baking sheet, then briefly warm in a hot oven, loosely covered with foil so they don’t dry out, before sprinkling with sugar, rolling and serving.
+Just like crepes, you can make pannekoeken in advance.
+Cook the entire batch, and keep them piled on a baking sheet.
+Then briefly warm them in a hot oven, loosely covered with foil so they don’t dry out.
+Finally, sprinkle the pannekoeken with sugar, roll and serve.

-2018 UPDATE: After transitioning to a low carb, gluten free diet, I created a gluten free pannekoeken recipe using coconut flour.
+2018 update: After transitioning to a low carb, gluten free diet, I created a gluten free pannekoeken recipe using coconut flour.
 While certainly nontraditional, these coconut flour pannekoeken are very good.
-Watch the video to see how I make them.
-Recipe for this version is under “Notes” below.
+Watch the video below to see how I make them.
+Here’s the recipe for this version:

 3 large eggs

 ½ cup plus 2 tablespoons whole milk